Resources for Media Professionals

 This report will help you ensure that transgender victims of violent crimes are always treated respectfully and fairly.
 These guidelines apply to all stories that involve the transgender community, but are especially important when the person has been attacked or killed.

 Transgender people are sometimes suspected and/or convicted of crimes.
 The media has a responsibility to represent all transgender people accurately, with their correct names and pronouns, and without relying on dehumanizing stereotypes.
 This responsibility does not change with the circumstances of a story, including instances where transgender people are suspected of crimes.

 GLAAD’s resources created for this grassroots event held in cities around the country in November to help raise the visibility of transgender and gender non-conforming people, and to address the issues these communities face.
 The week ends with the annual Transgender Day of Remembrance observance.

 GLAAD’s resources created for Transgender Day of Remembrance (TDOR), an international observance that happens every year on November 20 to honor the memory of those whose lives were lost in acts of anti-transgender violence.

 Timeline: A Look Back at the History of Transgender Visibility

 Take a look back at the history of transgender visibility with this timeline of notable events compiled by GLAAD.

-GLAAD Examines Ten Years of Transgender Images on Television
+GLAAD Examines Twelve Years of Transgender Images on Television

-In 2012, GLAAD reviewed its archives of transgender-inclusive television episodes over the past ten years, and found that a great deal of progress still needs to be made for fair and accurate depictions of the transgender community.
-This report will be updated annually in November as part of Transgender Awareness Week.
+GLAAD’s review of transgender-inclusive television episodes that have aired since 2002, and which found that a great deal of progress still needs to be made for fair and accurate depictions of the transgender community.
+This report is updated annually in November as part of Transgender Awareness Week.